greggman/HappyFunTimes/docs/unity/basics.md

 parses the query string into globals.
 In particular a JSON string assigned to settings so if your controller URL is `http://localhost:18679?settings={foo:123,bar:"abc"}` then `globals.foo` will be `123` and `globals.bar` will be `"abc"`.
-You can use this during development to pass in stuff for testing etc.
+You can use this during development to pass in stuff for testing etc or for example to turn on debugging `http://localhost:18679?settings={debug:true"}`

 This line